AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/manage-your-work/configure-proof-settings.md

 >[!NOTE]
 >
 >&nbsp;You can configure these settings for all new proofs you create.
-For more information, see [Configure proof settings for your organization](../../../administration-and-setup/manage-workfront/configure-proofing/configure-proofing-organization.md).
+For more information, see .

 ## Lock the Proof When Last Decision Is Made